 In attendance: Hanan Bell, Teresa Metzger-Howe, Koko Morgan, Linda O’Gara, Kathleen O'Keeffe, Doug Potter, Bruce Sherman, Kim Waggie and Gennie Winkler.

 The budget was distributed and discussed.
-The fees for ASCAP - BMI and music rental need to be included in the next year's budget.
-To continue meet the budget requirements members will be asked to donate what they can above the membership fee in order to avoid raising dues.
+The fees for ASCAP and music rental need to be included in the next year's budget.
+To continue to meet the budget requirements members will be asked to donate what they can above the membership fee in order to avoid raising dues.
 The budget was approved.

-The grants have been sent and we are waiting for the money from the past year's grants to be distributed.
+The grants applications have been sent and we are waiting for the money from the past year's grants to be distributed.

 The Lake City Mennonite Church will be sponsoring the homeless between December 2019 and February 2020.
 There shouldn't be any issues with parking or use of the building.
-The sites for the preview concerts are still be sought.
+The new sites for the preview concerts are still being sought.
 The issue is finding a place that can accommodate the size of the symphony.
 For the winter preview concert the Norse Home will have us back, if we can't find another site.
 Providence Mount St. Vincent chapel is slated for the fall preview concert, however the travel time is becoming overly burdensome for many of the members.

 The sectional coaches are set for the year.
 Willie Braun will be the new coach for the cello section.
 The cello sectional will meet at the Wedgwood Community Church.

 There were 67 members spring quarter.
 For this year we will need more percussion players, trombonists and bass players.

 Concerts flyers will be made for distribution to Lake City businesses.
 They will be for posting in their windows or on their announcement boards.
 A digital program with a link would be useful.
 It could improve the members publicizing the concerts.
 A business card would be useful for recruiting.
 It could be handed out to potential members.